cunybpl/nycet_pnp/src/content/measurement_techniques/true-rms-power.md

 **Do not remove the logger or sensors.** If you remove the logger, you may need to start over with the setup and installation process.
 {{< /admonition >}}

-1. If necessary, connect the logger to the laptop or phone via USB cable.
+1. If necessary, connect the logger to a laptop or phone via USB cable.
 Otherwise, use the software to connect with the data logger via Bluetooth.
 2. Analyze the data with a plot graph.
 This can be done with the proprietary software or Microsoft Excel after exporting the dataset as a .csv file.
-3. Determine if the results align with the expected operation of the system or component based on observed operational patterns or known equipment schedules.
+3. Determine whether the results align with the expected operation of the system or component based on observed operational patterns or known equipment schedules.

 <iframe class ="video" src="https://www.youtube.com/embed/gbChGMLI7W8?si=2yRIMQ0PCGEJHRpq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 <figcaption class="figure-caption text-left">Figure 3.
 How to check data on the power meter using ELOG19.
 (Click to Start Video)</figcaption>